LibreTranslate/Locomotive/README.md

 Want to share your model with the world?
 Post it on [community.libretranslate.com](https://community.libretranslate.com) and we'll include in future releases of LibreTranslate.

+## Use with LibreTranslate

+To install the resulting .argosmodel file, locate the `~/.local/share/argos-translate/packages` folder.
+On Windows this is the `%userprofile%\.local\share\argos-translate\packages` folder.
+Then create a `[from-code]_[to-code]` folder (e.g. `en_es`).
+If it already exists, delete or move it.

+Extract the contents of the .argosmodel file (which is just a .zip file, you might need to change the extension to .zip) into this folder.
+Then restart LibreTranslate.

 ## License

 AGPLv3